-According to the U.S. Bureau of Labor Statistics (BLS), the number of employed elementary school teachers was expected to increase by 12% from 2012-2022 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the number of employed elementary school teachers was expected to increase by 12% from 2012-2022, which is about average compared to all occupations.
 Opportunities are expected to be most favorable in the southern and western regions of the United States.
 The BLS also reports that those who teach in certain specialty areas, such as ESL or special education, could have an edge when looking for a position.
-May 2012 data from the BLS shows that elementary teachers earned a mean annual wage of $56,130.
+May 2013 data from the BLS shows that elementary teachers earned a mean annual wage of $56,320.

 Teaching, Elementary Related Articles

 - Recently Updated

 Teachers of young children play a key role in shaping the development of their students.
 They are employed at the preschool, kindergarten...